Private dailies re-emerge in Myanmar, face difficulties

 “But it’s very hard to predict their future sales since three of them were distributed free of charge today and the remaining one was sold at 150 kyat ($0.17) per copy,”

 Myanmar’s quasi-civilian government took power in early 2011 after the military dictatorship relinquished a half-century stranglehold on the former Burma.
-It embarked on media reforms as part of its democratisation programme in August 2012, when it relaxed draconian censorship.
+It embarked on media reforms as part of its democratization program in August 2012, when it relaxed draconian censorship.

 The three other newspapers distributed were the Voice Daily, Golden Fresh Land and The Standard Time Daily, all Burmese-language publications.